CarlosChiarelli/Semantic_Segmentation/README.md

 ### research/deeplab/datasets/label_pqr.py
 Change the palette definition (line 8).
 The dictionary must be defined as (R, G, B) : LABEL, where R, G, B are the values of the label color of each class, and LABEL is a number from 0 to number of classes (the ignore_labels value must not be in the list).

+### Original and Segmented labeled Images (your dataset)
+The original images must be in .jpg format, placed at research/deeplab/datasets/PQR/originals/JPEGImages The labeled images must be in .png format, placed at research/deeplab/datasets/PQR/originals/SegmentationClass

+## Training

+## Evaluation and Visualization